Algebraic Surfaces in Positive Characteristic: Kodaira dimension zero

 where SD denotes Serre duality.
-In particular, the deformations of these surfaces are unobstructed. \end{Theorem}
+In particular, deformations of K3 surfaces are unobstructed. \end{Theorem}

-Over the complex numbers this follows from the Hodge symmetry $h^{1,2}=h^{0,2}$, which is induced by complex conjugation and thus may not hold over arbitrary ground fields.
-The proof in positive characteristic of \cite{Rudakov Shafarevich} uses characteristic-$p$-techniques: from the existence of a hypothetical global vector field on a K3 surface $S$, they deduce the existence of a purely inseparable morphism from $S$ to some other surface $S'$, see Section \ref{sec:Foliations}.
-A careful analysis of this hypothetical inseparable morphism and of $S'$ finally yields the desired contradiction.

-We note that over fields of positive characteristic and in dimension three the Bogomolov--Tian--Todorov unobstructedness theorem for Calabi--Yau varieties fails, cf. \cite{Hirokado CY} and \cite{Schroeer CY}.
+For K3 surfaces over arbitrary fields, we have $h^2(\Theta_S)=h^{1,2}=h^{1,0}$ by Serre duality and $h^{0,1}=0$ by our list of invariants.
+Over the complex numbers, vanishing of the former then follows easily from the Hodge symmetry $h^{1,0}=h^{0,1}$, which is induced by complex conjugation and thus, may not hold over arbitrary ground fields.
+The proof in positive characteristic of \cite{Rudakov Shafarevich} makes heavy use of purely characteristic-$p$-techniques, see Section \ref{subsec:foliation surfaces}.
+We note that over fields of positive characteristic and in dimension three the Bogomolov--Tian--Todorov unobstructedness theorem for Calabi--Yau varieties may fail, cf. \cite{Hirokado CY} and \cite{Schroeer CY}.

-Coming back to K3 surfaces this result implies that they possess formal liftings and Deligne \cite{Deligne K3} showed in fact (see also Appendix \ref{sec:Witt}):
+The vanishing $H^2(S,\Theta_S)=0$ implies that K3 surfaces possess formal lifts over the Witt ring.
+Deligne \cite{Deligne K3} showed in fact (see Section \ref{sec:Witt} for more on lifts):